'Throw Them Against The Wall And Frisk Them': Bloomberg's 2015 Race Talk Stirs Debate

 Bloomberg's idea of a solution?
 Flooding minority neighborhoods with law enforcement.

 "People say, 'Oh my God, you are arresting kids for marijuana who are all minorities.'
 Yes, that's true.
 Why?
 Because we put all the cops in the minority neighborhoods.
-Yes that's true.
+Yes, that's true.
 Why'd we do it?
 Because that's where all the crime is.
 And the way you should get the guns out of the kids' hands is throw them against the wall and frisk them," Bloomberg says.

 Both supporters of President Trump as well as progressive activists shared the speech on social media.
-Its resurfacing has brought new scrutiny about Bloomberg's views on criminal justice and minority communities as he spends more than $100 million on his 2020 presidential bid.
+Its resurfacing has brought new scrutiny about Bloomberg's views on criminal justice and minority communities as he spends hundreds of millions of dollars on his 2020 presidential bid.
 Indeed, a new Quinnipiac University poll released Monday showed Bloomberg in third place nationally among Democrats, trailing Vermont Sen. Bernie Sanders and former Vice President Joe Biden.
 Much of Bloomberg's gains in the poll come at Biden's expense.

-At the time the talk in 2015, the Aspen Times reported that Bloomberg's representatives sought to have video of the speech suppressed, asking the Aspen Institute to not distribute the footage.
+At the time of the talk in 2015, The Aspen Times reported that Bloomberg's representatives sought to have video of the speech suppressed, asking the Aspen Institute to not distribute the footage.
 The institute agreed, but audio from the event in front of about 400 people was published by the conservative website The Daily Caller.

 Responding to the comments, Stu Loeser, the former mayor's spokesman, told Newsday in 2015 that Bloomberg made the same kind of remarks while in office, defending the provocative statements as "indisputable, unfortunate facts."